 Herridge’s recent book published by Crown, “The Next Wave: On the Hunt for al Qaeda’s American Recruits,” exposes the new face of terrorism and predicts the source of future threats in the Middle East and North Africa.

-Herridge comes from a military family, so her national security reporting is deeply personal.
+Catherine's national security reporting stems from deeply personal roots growing up in a military family.
 In 2005, her family made national headlines when Catherine donated part of her liver to their younger son of two children, Peter, for a lifesaving transplant.
 She is now an outspoken advocate for organ donation.

 A graduate of Harvard College and the Columbia School of Journalism, Herridge began her career as a London-based correspondent for ABC News.